Pāmu: New Zealand's Premier State-Owned Farming Enterprise

 Location and Facilities

-Pāmu operates across numerous locations within New Zealand, leveraging the country's fertile land to maximize agricultural productivity.
-Key facilities include extensive dairy farms situated in the Waikato and Canterbury regions, renowned for their high-quality milk production.
-The company also manages significant forestry and livestock farms on both the North and South Islands.
+Pāmu operates across numerous locations within New Zealand, capitalizing on the country's fertile land to optimize agricultural productivity.
+The company boasts extensive dairy farms in the Waikato and Canterbury regions, known for their superior milk production.
+Additionally, Pāmu manages significant forestry and livestock farms on both the North and South Islands.

 Financial Indicators